 The school becomes a source of pride and acts as a catalyst for change throughout the entire community.

 One of the best ways to help our cause is by donating a small gift on a recurring basis.
-As little as $4 a month can make a huge impact in the life of a child in Sub-Saharan Africa.
+As little as $4 a month can make a huge impact in the life of a child in East Africa.